jpi/query

 CodeFactor Latest Stable Version Total Downloads Latest Unstable Version License GitHub last commit (branch)

-A simple library to make querying a database easier, this works as a middle man between the application and a database.
+A simple and lightweight SQL query builder library to make querying a database easier.
+It works as a middleman between your application and the database.

-This has been kept very simple stupid (KISS), other than type errors from PHP there is no validation, it will assume you are using it correctly.
-So please make sure to add your own validation if using user inputs in these queries.
+This has been kept very simple stupid (KISS), with minimal validation (PHP type errors only) to reduce complexity in the library and maximize performance for consumer developers.
+Therefore, please make sure to add your own validation if using user inputs in these queries.

 Dependencies